-Enrollments are increasing, state and federal appropriations are flattening or decreasing, and although one-time construction money is flowing, annual
+Enrollments are increasing, state and federal appropriations are flattening or decreasing, and although one-time construction money is flowing, annual significant funding challenges facing higher education at this time.

 Fortunately, APPA has received strong support from its membership, and a tangible, visible measure of that support is our financial stability.
 Our diverse portfolio of professional development programs, leadership growth opportunities, and a myriad of resources and services continues to serve us well.
 This solidifies APPA as the association of choice for educational facilities professionals.